todoge/Internship-tests/coin-guesser/README.md

 ## setup the project
-change directory by typing`cd src/` and create a new venv by typing `python -m venv venv` and activate the venv by typing `source venv/bin/activate (linux)` or `source venv/Scripts/activate (Windows)`.<br><br>
+Create a new venv by typing `python -m venv venv` and activate the venv by typing `source venv/bin/activate (linux)` or `source venv/Scripts/activate (Windows)`.<br><br>

-Install requirements by typing `pip install -r requirements` then and start the project by typing `python manage.py runserver`
+Install requirements by typing `pip install -r requirements` then and create migrations by typing `python manage.py makemigrations` and then `python manage.py migrate` start the project by typing `python manage.py runserver`.